unsplash/datasets/DOCS.md

 The Unsplash Dataset is composed of multiple CSV files:

-## 1 - photos.csv
+## 1 - photos.tsv

-The `photos.csv` dataset has one row per photo.
+The `photos.tsv` dataset has one row per photo.
 It contains properties of the photo, the name of the contributor, the image URL, and overall stats.

 | Field                       | Description |
 |-----------------------------|-------------|